 How long is the Rahu Mahadasha Saturn Antardasha and where does it fall in the Vimshottari sequence?

 The Rahu Mahadasha Saturn Antardasha runs approximately 2 years and 10 months (2 years 10 months 6 days at exact computation).
 It is the third antardasha inside the 18-year Rahu Mahadasha in the Vimshottari sub-period system, the longest single antardasha inside Rahu Mahadasha after Rahu-Venus at 3 years.
-The order runs Rahu-Rahu first (2 years 8 months), then Rahu-Jupiter (2 years 5 months), then Rahu-Saturn, and continues through Mercury, Ketu, Venus, Sun, Moon, Mars in sequence.
-The native is approximately 5 years 1 month into the Rahu Mahadasha when Rahu-Saturn opens, and the sub-period closes about 7 years 11 months into the broader Mahadasha.
+The order runs Rahu-Rahu first (2 years 8 months), then Rahu-Jupiter (2 years 5 months), then Rahu-Saturn and continues through Mercury, Ketu, Venus, Sun, Moon, Mars in sequence.
+The native is approximately 5 years 1 month into the Rahu Mahadasha when Rahu-Saturn opens and the sub-period closes about 7 years 11 months into the broader Mahadasha.

 Why is Rahu-Saturn conventionally the most demanding sub-period inside Rahu Mahadasha?

 Rahu amplifies and reaches.
 Saturn contracts and restrains.
 The two functions operate in direct opposition during the 2-year 10-month sub-period: the Mahadasha context wants the native to expand reach and pursue unconventional opportunity, while the antardasha overlay wants the native to consolidate, defend and discipline structure.
 The friction is structural rather than thematic.
-Conventional manifestations are blocked ambition, structural delays on large-scale projects, foreign-residence complications, slow grind against institutional resistance, and the inversion of momentum the native felt during earlier Rahu sub-periods.
+Conventional manifestations are blocked ambition, structural delays on large-scale projects, foreign-residence complications, slow grind against institutional resistance and the inversion of momentum the native felt during earlier Rahu sub-periods.
 The reading is not deterministic: well-placed natal Saturn substantially modulates the friction.

 How does Saturn's natal dignity shape the Rahu-Saturn sub-period reading?

 Saturn's natal house, sign and aspectual state set the floor for the 2-year 10-month sub-period.
-Saturn exalted in Libra, in own signs Capricorn or Aquarius, or in kendra houses (1st, 4th, 7th, 10th) substantially modulates the friction reading and shifts the sub-period toward structural-discipline payoffs (career consolidation, institutional position, durable building).
+Saturn exalted in Libra, in own signs Capricorn or Aquarius or in angular houses (1st, 4th, 7th, 10th) substantially modulates the friction reading and shifts the sub-period toward structural-discipline payoffs (career consolidation, institutional position, durable building).
 Saturn debilitated in Aries or combust in close-orb conjunction with the Sun amplifies the friction reading.
 Saturn aspected by Jupiter softens the contraction; Saturn aspected by Mars adds combative-pressure overlay.
-The natal-dignity layer determines whether the sub-period reads as forced consolidation that builds durable structure, or as the friction that grinds prior Rahu Mahadasha momentum to a halt.
+The natal-dignity layer determines whether the sub-period reads as forced consolidation that builds durable structure or as the friction that grinds prior Rahu Mahadasha momentum to a halt.

 What kinds of events historically correlate with Rahu-Saturn sub-periods?

-The conventional Parashari reading associates Rahu-Saturn with three event classes: blocked-ambition events where prior Rahu Mahadasha momentum hits structural resistance (career stalls, foreign-residence visa issues, regulatory delays on large projects), slow-grind structural building events where the native consolidates an institutional position without dramatic external reward, and isolation or seclusion events where the Saturnine pull toward consolidation expresses as withdrawal from social or professional networks.
+The conventional Parashari reading associates Rahu-Saturn with three event classes: blocked-ambition events where prior Rahu Mahadasha momentum hits structural resistance (career stalls, foreign-residence visa issues, regulatory delays on large projects), slow-grind structural building events where the native consolidates an institutional position without dramatic external reward and isolation or seclusion events where the Saturnine pull toward consolidation expresses as withdrawal from social or professional networks.
 The Tempora framework reads the sub-period as a structural-pressure window for these classes of event rather than a deterministic predictor.
 The conditional probability is elevated relative to chance, not certain.

 How does this sub-period connect to the broader Rahu Mahadasha?

 Rahu-Saturn is the second of two structurally significant friction windows inside the 18-year Rahu Mahadasha.
 The first is Rahu-Jupiter (about 2 years 5 months), which carries the Guru-Chandala expansion-with-caution reading.
 Rahu-Saturn carries the contraction reading.
 Together the two sub-periods occupy 5 years 3 months of the Mahadasha.
-Between them, Rahu-Mercury (about 2 years 6 months) runs as the conventional commerce and communication amplification, and Rahu-Venus at 3 years is the longest single antardasha across the entire Vimshottari system.
+Between them, Rahu-Mercury (about 2 years 6 months) runs as the conventional commerce and communication amplification and Rahu-Venus at 3 years is the longest single antardasha across the entire Vimshottari system.
 The sub-period reading is best held in tandem with the broader Rahu Mahadasha reading from the Tempora Rahu Mahadasha method article, which covers the dispositor analysis and natal-house framework that sets the texture of the whole 18 years.

 What does the Tempora framework not predict about this sub-period?